wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 ## 10/02/2019
 ### What have I done?
-Converted AppDelegate to Swift and created a bridging header for Swift.
+Converted AppDelegate to `Swift` and created a bridging header for Swift.
 Objective-C is great but Swift is just more modern and easier for me.
 This is also part of the preparation for native modules (e.g. Charts).
-Android is now using Kotlin.
+Android is now using `Kotlin`.
 Same reason as IOS.
+Added `WoWsAPI` to `PostMan` for easier development.
 ### What to do tomorrow?
-No idea...
+More API!!

 ## 09/02/2019
 ### What have I done?